HealthInfo Canterbury

 Cancer or other illnesses, such as a kidney disease can cause nausea.
 It can also be caused by medical treatments such as chemotherapy and radiotherapy or sometimes by other medications.
 Anxiety can also make it worse.

-Vomiting (or throwing up) is when you can't keep food, or anything else in your stomach.
+Vomiting (or throwing up) is when you cannot keep food, or anything else in your stomach.
 If you're taking medication and you throw up within one hour of taking it, you can take another pill.

 If you're vomiting, you should call your doctor or nurse if you throw up more than once or twice a day and: